bcgov/hcap/docs/ssl-certificates-renewal.md

 ### How is Openshift-ACME set up on this project?

-Openshift-ACME was deployed using [Single Namespace deployment strategy](https://github.com/tnozicka/openshift-acme/tree/master/deploy#single-namespace).
+Openshift-ACME was deployed using the [Single Namespace deployment strategy](https://github.com/tnozicka/openshift-acme/tree/master/deploy#single-namespace).

 #### Considerations
 * Read all the deployment documentation mentioned above carefully.